sib-swiss/termal/doc/manual.md

 By default, the sequences appear in the alignment pane in the same order as they appear in the alignment file.
-However, the sequences may be ordered according to the current [metric](#metrics), either ascending or descending.
+However, the sequences may be ordered according to the current [sequence metric](#metrics), either ascending or descending.
 Note that the "first" sequence (on the screen) is the _top_ sequence.
-As a result, when sorting in ascending order, metric values increase from top to bottom.
+As a result, when sorting in ascending order, sequence metric values increase from top to bottom.

 The user may also supply a custom ordering, by passing option `-o` and supplying the name of an ordering file (see below) as an argument to the option, e.g.: